On our radar: Brød & Taylor Sourdough Home

 • Black appliances with grey cabinetry is an attractive alternative

 When choosing a colour to pair with your black appliances, sticking to neutral ones means you can’t go wrong.
 Grey cabinets with black stainless appliances look good together because it creates visual continuity.
 Unlike white where it creates contrast, grey is like a supporting backdrop for the black-coloured appliance.
 It makes your aesthetic cleaner, calmer and more laid back.
-Experiment with different shades of grey such as dark or light grey kitchen cabinets with black appliances.
+Experiment with different shades of grey on your cabinets – from slate to Gainsboro – with your black appliances.

 • Black on black: black kitchen cabinets / black appliances